Ay-Tao/LeetCode/README.md

 # LeetCode
-In this repository, I'll record the experience of brushing questions.
+In this repository, I'll record the experience of Leetcode exercise.